Annapurna Circuit Trek

 Includes

-• Necessary Permits: Trekking permits and TIMS card arranged.
+• Trekking permits and TIMS card provided.

-• Equipments: Trekking gear for our staff to ensure their safety and comfort.
+• Trekking gear for staff provided.

-• Local & Government Levies: All local taxes and government fees covered.
+• All taxes and fees included.

 Excludes